TaggB/QSTIMB/README.md

     Q.update({'Q':q})
     Q['Q'][~np.isfinite(Q['Q'])]=0
     return(Q)
-'''
+"""
 So first, run the line
-'''
+"""
 Q = GlyLeg98Q(gly_conc = 5*10**-3)
-'''
+"""
-tr is a k x k matrix, where k is the number of states in the model. tr[i,j] contains the rate for a transition from state i to j and is stored as Q['rates'].This is used for stochastic simulations.
+tr is a k x k matrix, where k is the number of states in the model. tr[i,j] contains the rate for a transition from state i to j per second and is stored as Q['rates'].This is used for stochastic simulations.
 As we see, some of these rates are concentration-dependent.
 As such, the conc-dep key (accessed via Q['conc-dep']) tells us which rates are concentration-dependent (key = state i, value = state j).
 Some states - the open states - are associated with a conductance.
 These are detailed in the keys of Q['conducting states'], where values are their associated conductance in pS.
 Here both conducting states have the same conductance (50pS).
 If we access Q['conc'], we see that it is 5mM (or 5x10**-3M).
 This value is used for relaxations, and is used to scale to rates as appropriate during agonist applications.
 Q['initial states'] contains a list of initial states - i.e. states occupied at the simulation start time.
 The keys are state indexes (state i), and the values are occupancy probability.
 It is more efficient if this contains states only with a probability >0, but it can in theory also contain states with probabiltiy 0 (i.e. it could be a list of all states).
 Finally, Q['Q'] is the same as Q['rates'], but follows convention for diagnoal entries, which is necessary for the Q matrix approaches.